Lake Apopka Fed Up: The High Costs of Cheap Food

 “I’ve been concerned about how pesticides affect the consumers of food for years, but in reading Dale Slongwhite’s book, I realized that just as important is the effect on the people who harvest our food.
 I found the book to be thoroughly researched, eye opening and inspiring.
 Each person’s story moved me and angered me at the same time.
 How can we have let this happen in the first place and then continue.
 Any teenager or adult that eats should read this book.”
 Louise Pritchard

-This video shows the story depicted in Dale Slongwhite's book Fed Up: The High Costs of Cheap Food
+These videos show some of the same stories depicted in Dale Slongwhite’s book Fed Up: The High Cost of Cheap Food.